 GCU’s Master of Education programs1

-The master's in education degree programs at Grand Canyon University offer an opportunity for those with a calling to education to either advance their knowledge or begin their journey towards licensure.
+The education master's degrees at Grand Canyon University (GCU) offer an opportunity for those with a calling to education to either advance their knowledge or begin their journey toward licensure.
 Our advanced programs for continuing education are designed for current educators looking to continue growing their knowledge in the field, with a focus on advanced methods for highly effective educators.
 We also offer programs if you are interested in teaching at the postsecondary level at a two- or four-year institution.

 For those seeking licensure or looking to enter the field of education for the first time, but with a degree in a field other than education, we have initial programs that lead to licensure and programs that do not lead to licensure.
-In these programs, you will gain a rich foundation in learning, leading and serving from our College of Education.
+Those who decide to pursue a non-licensing program have typically earned their licensing during their bachelor's program.
+In both of these programs, you will gain a rich foundation in learning, leading and serving from our College of Education.

 Content Degrees for Postsecondary Education

 The initial programs offered by the College of Education give you the opportunity to start the exciting and rewarding journey to becoming an educator.
 We offer both initial teacher licensure (ITL) and non-licensure programs in a variety of areas so that you can prepare to teach students of all ages, including early childhood, elementary and secondary.
 Or, pursue your calling to teach those with special learning needs by earning a Master of Education in Special Education.

 Advance your education in a way that is convenient for you!
 GCU offers a variety of modalities to help you earn your master's degree in education.
 Choose an online degree for convenience and flexibility, or study in a face-to-face format in our evening classes.
 Hybrid learning offers an opportunity to study in both online and evening classes.
 Whatever modality you choose, you will receive a quality education from faculty who care about your success while having the opportunity to interact with peers in a dynamic learning environment.